A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 the last vestige of hope is wiped

+I think I’ve seen this before, and the ending wasn’t pretty Didn’t notice it was dawning on me so swiftly(tswift) If i ever (iver) give up …

 Dont know if ill ever forgive u for taking yourself away But my love for you isnt measurable and will forever stay